iOzoki/iOzoki/README.md

-- 👋 Hi, I'm Isaac Adler and I'm a computer engineering student.
+- 👋 Hi, I'm Isaac Adler and I'm a computer engineering student!
 - 👀 I'm interested in developing games and learning as much as I can about all programming languages.
 I'm also trying to become Full-Stack!
 - 🌱 I’m currently learning C++ and Java.